Data modeling is a technique to document a software system using diagrams and symbols.

-Be ready for next week, get your MySQL account setup.
+Be ready for next lab, get your MySQL account set up.

-Marks will be deducted if your MySQL account is not ready by next week's lab.
+Marks will be deducted if your MySQL account is not ready by next lab.

 Creating a MySQL Account

 - Go to the CS Account Services Web site and log in with your Campus Username and Password

 - Click on the "MySQL" link

-- If an account already exists, you can reset or drop your database
+- If an account already exists, you can reset your password or drop your database

 - It takes 5 to 30 minutes to create a MySQL database.